sonic2kk/steamtinkerlaunch/README.md

 SteamTinkerLaunch may also store additional logging information in `/dev/shm/steamtinkerlaunch`.

+As well as logs, there is a wiki page for [troubleshooting](https://github.com/sonic2kk/steamtinkerlaunch/wiki/Troubleshooting) which lists some problems a few users have faced and some known issues.

 ## Disclaimer
 Keep in mind that you are using SteamTinkerLaunch at your own risk and that you are responsible for the 3rd party programs that you launch with it.

+## Contributing
+SteamTinkerLaunch is always looking for new contributors.
+See [CONTRIBUTING.md](https://github.com/sonic2kk/steamtinkerlaunch/blob/master/CONTRIBUTING.md) for some more information on how to contribute to the project.

 ## License
 SteamTinkerLaunch is licensed under the GNU General Public License v3.0.
 See [LICENSE](https://github.com/sonic2kk/steamtinkerlaunch/blob/master/LICENSE) for more information.